breadnone/VAwait/README.md

 # VAwait
- Compact and simple pooled async/await library for Unity3D.
+ Compact and simple pooled custom awaiter for Unity3D.
 # Installation
 - Download the source(.zip) and extract it to your Assets folder in your project.
 - Add the namespace in your script `using VAwait;`